Frequently Asked Questions

 As a transfer student, can I live in UK residence halls?

 There are no age restrictions for our residence halls, so yes!
-UK Housing will be able to help you find a suitable roommate if you don’t already have one in mind.
+There are also residence halls that are dedicated to upper-level students and more apartment-style options in University Flats.
+Visit Campus Housing's website to learn about all the housing options for transfer students.
+Campus Housing can also help you find a suitable roommate if you don’t already have one in mind.

 What kind of dining options are on UK campus?

-UK is surrounded by places to eat and has many restaurant options incorporated into campus.
-UK Dining also offers meal plans to utilize the “all you care to eat” options in the campus dining halls.
+When you're on UK's campus, you are never more than a five minute walk from a campus dining location!
+UK is surrounded by places to eat and has many favorite local and national brand restaurant options incorporated into campus.
+UK Dining also offers meal plans to utilize the “all you care to eat” campus dining options.
 Read more about UK Dining as an on-campus and commuter student here.

 I'm a special population.